natethegreat1989/100-days-of-code/log.md

 Messing around with open exchange API's

 **Thoughts**
 Kind of annoying when instructors or tutorials use some kind of code simulator or whatever.
 Gotta get used to different environment setups.

+### Day 11: Oct 26, Saturday

+**Today's Progress**:
+Calling functions within themselves encoding and decoding bytes

+**Thoughts**
+How imperative it is to write down and research ideas/topics/symbols I don't understand.